-Remember those soul-curdling scenes where poor Ben Stiller is expected to weather the tyranical tauntings of patriarch Robert De Niro in Meet The Parents?
-Or what about Jane Fonda's Mommie Dearest-like antics toward her son's wife-to-be Jennifer Lopez in Monster-In-Law?
-Shudder, right?
-Enough to make anyone pencil in an indefinite rain check on that dinner date with your significant other's family.
-Parents Project Love Lives On Kids
+Remember those soul-curdling scenes where poor Ben Stiller weathers the tyranical tauntings of patriarch Robert De Niro in Meet The Parents?
+What about Jane Fonda's Mommie Dearest-like antics toward her son's wife-to-be Jennifer Lopez in Monster-In-Law?

-Had those stories been real life and not Hollywood fiction, Ben Stiller and J.Lo would have been more likely to act on their wandering eye and cheat.
 According to a new study from The University of Iowa, a bad relationship with in-laws might make us more prone to infidelity.
-Indeed, Jack Byrnes' lie detector tests and Viola Fields' passive-aggressive comments about weight may have been just the ammunition needed to splinter through the relationship and sabotage it Tiger-style.
-Tiger Woods Admits He "Let Family Down"
+Indeed, Jack Byrnes' lie detector tests and Viola Fields' passive-aggressive comments about weight may have been the ammunition needed to splinter through the relationship and sabotage it ...
+Tiger Woods-style.

-In other words, the study found that infidelity is less likely among couples who like each other's parents.
-Which makes sense—it's even harder to be outed as a philandering slimebag when you've bonded over beer and baseball with Pops.
+In other words, the study found that infidelity is less likely among couples who like each other's parents, which makes sense.
+It's even harder to expose a philandering slimebag when they've bonded over beer and baseball with Pops.

-Also, not horribly surprising, men were more likely to cheat; 17 percent admitted to an indiscretion compared to the fairer sex's more demure 5 percent.
+Also, not horribly surprising, men were more likely to cheat.
+17% admitted to an indiscretion, compared to the fairer sex's more demure 5%.